just-hms/just-hms/README.md

 I’m Alessandro,

-- Currently working as a software developer in Go @Equixely-Inc
+- Currently working as a security software engineer developer in Go @Equixely-Inc
 - Master student in Artificial Intelligence and Data Engineering @University of Pisa
 - I’m interested in Artificial Intelligence and Algorithms